 Infections with FCoV are usually limited to the intestinal tract, and in cats with a good immune response, the infection will not mutate.

 However, in some cases, the virus replicates in the intestine and mutates to develop different strains.
 Occasionally this virus alters and becomes feline infectious peritonitis virus (FIPV).
-This then begins to spread throughout the body and if it is not fought by a strong immune response, the cat will develop signs of FIP.
+This then begins to spread throughout the body.
+If it is not fought by a strong immune response, the cat will develop signs of FIP.

 Signs and symptoms